Deep Penetration vs Light Penetration Stick Rods

 How E6010 and E6012 Work Together

 These rods solve completely different problems.
 E6010 digs through contamination and provides maximum penetration for root passes.
 E6012 provides minimum penetration for filling gaps, joining thin material, and production flat welding.
-E6012 deposits more weld metal per rod than E6010 because of its heavy iron-powder coating.
+E6012 deposits more weld metal per rod than E6010 because of its heavy titania coating.
 In high-volume flat-position shop work, E6012 is faster.

 Common Mistake With Deep Penetration